OWASP/www-chapter-harrisburg/index.md

 #### We had our first meetup Decembers of 2019

-- We introduced outselves and our mission for the chapter
+- We introduced ourselves and our mission for the chapter

 #### The second meetup and first virtual meetup was June 2020
-- We welcomed Ryan Nichoson (@ryananicholson) from SANs Instute who talked about “Defending Lift and Shift Cloud Applications”
+- We welcomed SANS instructor Ryan Nichoson (@ryananicholson) who talked about “Defending Lift and Shift Cloud Applications”

-#### September 2020 Virtual Meetup/CtF
+#### September 2020 Virtual Meetup/CTF
-- We hosted a virtual capture the flag even using the OWASP Juiceshop.
-We had 3 winner for the even they were Brandon Keith, Josiah, and Ryan Vandenberg.
+- We hosted a virtual capture the flag event using the OWASP Juice Shop.
+We had 3 winners for the event, they were Brandon Keith, Josiah, and Ryan Vandenberg.

 ### Participation
 The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.